TERMS AND CONDITIONS OF BUSINESS

 Once a place at the Nursery has commenced:

 In the event of a serious or ongoing breach of terms and conditions by the customer, Emma’s Day Nursery reserves the right to terminate the agreement with immediate effect.
-A serious breach will be considered such where the well being or safety of staff and children is considered at risk.
-Non payment of fees may be considered a serious breach.
+A serious breach will be considered such where the well-being or safety of staff and children is considered at risk.
+Non-payment of fees may be considered a serious breach.

 In any event this agreement will conclude at the start of the August Nursery holiday period immediately prior to a child’s September start date at school, or prior to the child’s fifth birthday.